fhem/fhem-docker/README.md

 		-e TELNETPORT=7072

-	Note that this is paramount if you are running more than one instance in network host mode on the same server, otherwise the instances will interfere with their restart behaviours.
+	Note that this is of paramount importance if you are running more than one instance in host network mode on the same server, otherwise the instances will interfere each other with their restart behaviours.

 * Change FHEM system user ID:
 	To set a different UID for the user 'fhem' (default is 6061):